sourajyoti-datta/NitroTyrosine_Classification/README.md

 # Identification of Nitrotyrosine sites in Protein peptide sequences.

 ## Experiment overview:
-- Use of various feature encodings
+- Use of various Protein peptide encodings
-- Use of Recursive Feature Elimination
+- Use of Feature Selection Recursive Feature Elimination
 - Stacked modelling using Gradient Boosted Trees and Logistic Regression